iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.3/report.md

 > cuomo killed the elderly and sexually harasses women<br> :date: __2021-03-04 04:41:49__

 > Stop spamming me to install I'm not a scared sheeple.<br> :date: __2021-03-04 01:35:25__

-> Wake up to the scam.
-Who has died?
-No one dieing in the streets.
-And flu seemed to disappear.
-Go to CDC.gov website to see the real numbers.
-Don't believe me.<br> :date: __2021-03-03 17:23:51__

-> I'm abit confused!!
-2 Totally different Reviews!!
-1 gets 1 Star, The 2nd gets 5 Stars!!
-Why is this App on my Phone!!?<br> :date: __2021-03-03 16:40:09__

-> App can be manipulated for false positives.
-After providing symptoms, it tells me unfortunately and I may have Covid-19, yet my symptoms are for a different diagnosis that someone like myself deals with daily due to other health reasons.
-So basically this app is not fool proof and cannot be taken seriously.
-I'm now uninstalling it and hope that no residue applications within the app has been left behind in my device as some apps do leave behind unwanted features.
-Use at your own discretion.<br> :date: __2021-03-03 14:57:12__